night-watch-project/sponge/README.md

 ### Core Features

-- Render any client-side-rendered web pages
+- Render client-side-rendered web pages
+- Ad blocking
-- Auto extract metadata and content of articles
+- Auto extract metadata and article content
-- Extract text content, attribute value or inner HTML of any elements with CSS selectors
+- Extract text content, attribute value or inner HTML of any elements via CSS selectors
 - Support custom request headers such as user-agent, cookies,...
 - Support HTTP proxy _(SSR only for now)_

 ### Live Version Features

+- Bundled with a blocklist of over 57,000 adware and malware domains

 ## INSTALLATION